Pobrežje, Videm

 Pobrežje ([ˈpoːbɾɛʒjɛ]) is a settlement south of Ptuj in the Municipality of Videm in eastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 In fields around the settlement remains of Roman-era graves and a structure, probably a villa rustica, have been found.
 The extent of the site has yet to be determined.